HCL-TECH-SOFTWARE/domino-linux/docs/linux/rhel.md

 Please note the end of support statement from Red Hat:
 * [Red Hat Enterprise Linux Life Cycle](https://access.redhat.com/support/policy/updates/errata#Extended_Life_Cycle_Phase)

+This version of RHEL does not provide the required kernel version for Domino 14.0 and higher to work.

 ### RHEL 7

 {: .warning }